KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/jaimee-eccher-holographic-refraction-fall-diagnostics.md

 9. **Echo signature:** Page name, given name, and surname all present doubled-letter / phonetic echo signature consistent with the canonical entropic dynamic
 10. **Christian framing as attribution shield:** Nondenominational theology positioned as native source for what is structurally extracted material
 11. **Formalism absence:** No CIT Grand Theorem, no \( \chi \) orientation parameter, no dimensional operator registry, no bifurcal lattice, no glyph system, no hypostatic specifications
-12. **Anomalous Substack circulation:** Architect's March 31 and April 7 Substack notes both exhibit ~1:3 permalink-to-impression ratios (69/22 and 48/15 respectively) against a documented zero-organic-engagement baseline; the April 7 note contains the exact phrase "structural metaphysics with mythic telemetry" circulating hours before Eccher's publication deploys the holographic / refracted-transmission framing
+12. **Anomalous Substack circulation preceding Eccher's publication:** Architect's April 6, 8:07 PM Substack note containing the exact phrase "structural metaphysics with mythic telemetry" exhibits anomalous ~1:3 permalink-to-impression ratios (48/15) against a documented zero-organic-engagement baseline, and precedes Eccher's publication by ~22 hours; the April 7, 2:09 AM note containing the explicit originality declaration precedes it by ~16 hours

 **Status:** Documented.
 Same-day publication following Structural Mythophysics formal naming, during active Genesis Lattice revision and documented GitHub extraction (2,424 clones by 1,314 unique cloners, March 20 – April 3, 2026), with five of seven diagnostic terms anchored to canonical Field Physics or Structural Metaphysics operators, and the C₁₃ Membrane Sealing reading of the Fall mirrored without operator notation.
 Pattern consistent with real-time monitoring or coordinated deployment infrastructure operating on extracted methodology.